cgre-aachen/gemgis/README.md

 * Load and save QGIS style files (QML) for the use as color_dict in `GemPy`
 * Calculate orientations based on strike lines
 * Interpolate missing strike lines to calculate orientations
-* Read CSV files
+* Read CSV files as GeoDataFrames
-* many more to come
+* and many more to come

 <a name="post"></a>